A community conference for data makers everywhere

 Featuring stories about data sharing and data analysis from science, journalism, government, and open source.

-For those who love data
+People who love data

 Big and small